-Prepaid Debit cards are not linked to a bank account and can be used at the majority of online shops and high street stores – in the same way as Credit Cards and normal Debit Cards.
+Prepaid Debit and Credit cards can be used at the majority of online shops and high street stores – in the same way as normal Debit and Credit Cards.

 A prepaid card is a payment card that can be loaded with money by you or someone else.
 You can then use the card to pay bills and make purchases at shops, in person, by phone or over the internet.

-If you can’t get a bank account or credit card – these prepaid cards can be useful for situations where cash is not an option – such as online shopping.
+If you can’t get a “normal” bank account or a credit card – these prepaid cards can be useful for situations where cash is not an option – such as online shopping.

-Comparison of Charges on Prepaid Debit Cards in Ireland (Updated June 2019)
+Comparison of Features and Charges on Prepaid Cards in Ireland (Updated October 2019)

 Revolut comes with a Euro IBAN account number and a UK Sterling account number.
 It can be used with Apple Pay and Google Pay.

-- You can spend, transfer or exchange up to €5,000 in total every month without any fees. (a 0.5% fee applies after this).
+- You can spend, transfer or exchange up to €5,000 in total every month without any fees at home or abroad. (a 0.5% fee applies after this).

 - ATM withdrawals are free on the first €200 per calendar month – a 2% fee applies above this.